-At $135 USD, this USB keyboard features 37 full-sized keys and compatibility with iPhone, Ipad and Mac/PC.
+At approximately $135 USD, this USB keyboard features 37 full-sized keys and compatibility with iPhone, iPad and Mac/PC.
 It doesn’t feature much apart from a volume/data knob, octave up and down, modulation and pitch/bend wheels.
 If you're simply looking for something to control virtual synths/piano with, this gives you 3 octaves plus one note without having to navigate too much.

 Its dimensions are 7.44 x 23.23 x 2.24 in, it also weighs 3.51 lbs.
 So it’s probably not the most travel-friendly of keyboard controllers (there’s a mini version for that).
 But it certainly doesn’t take up too much room and won’t be a hassle to carry around.

 This mini-USB keyboard controller is definitely what you want if you’re looking to take some keys on the road with you.
 It’s got 25 mini keys, an integrated arpeggiator, octave up/down and four programmable memory banks.
 The great thing about the LPK25 is that you get all that in a 0.9 lbs little package that will easily fit most backpacks or laptop bags.
-Also, it’s $69 USD.
-There’s also a wireless version that runs for $99.00.
+Also, it’s around $69 USD.
+There’s also a wireless version that runs for approximately $99.00.

 Novation Launchkey Mini

 The Launchkey Mini is slightly pricier than the previous controllers, but it’s also a 25-key mini-controller that you can take anywhere.
-The reason for the slight price bump (it’s $99)? … pads and knobs!
+The reason for the slight price bump (it costs around $99)? … pads and knobs!
 If your remote producing also requires pads to trigger loops, launch samples, tap drums or even play instruments that way, then this thing will certainly do the trick.
 You also get 8 knobs to control effects.
 Add track and scene control to that, and this is probably the most functionality you can get on the least sizable hardware.
 That’s certainly worth considering, even if you don’t get an arpeggiator.

 Perhaps portability isn’t what you need from your next controller and you’re simply looking to get the biggest number of keys for the least money.
-If that’s the case, the Alesis V49 gives you 49 synth-action, full-sized keys for $129.
+If that’s the case, the Alesis V49 gives you 49 synth-action, full-sized keys for around $129.
 You also get 8 backlit pads, 4 knobs, and 4 buttons that can be programmed to control different parameters of the virtual instruments you wish.